Entoptic Field Monitor and Shape of Trust at the V&A

 Dr Jesse Josua Benjamin

-Jesse is a Research Associate on the project, working around generative AI.
+Jesse was a Research Associate on the project, working around generative AI.
 He draws upon design training, and integrates design research with philosophical analyses to unfold phenomena associated with emerging technologies; such as sense-making practices, design affordances, and how in particular technologies transform the appearance of the world and the things and people in it.
+He left the project in 2024 to become an Assistant Professor at Eindhoven University of Technology.